Steve Edwards' website

 Anglo-Normans in Ireland

-The Normans had invaded* England (in 1066) only a century-and-a-half after the Vikings had sailed into Normandy (in 911.)
+The Normans were Vikings* by origin who had become somewhat French after a while.
+The Normans invaded* England (in 1066) only a century-and-a-half after the Vikings had sailed into Normandy (in 911.)

-To call the Anglo-Normans of Ireland "Normans" is really kind of like calling* the Normans in England of 1066 "Vikings."
+You might say that calling the Anglo-Normans of Ireland Norman is really kind of like calling* the Normans in England of 1066 Viking.

 *In Dutch, "Vikingen" were "Noormannen" on a plunder mission.
 There is a more proper word for Normans from Normandy, but most people refer to them also as "Noormannen," as if they were still Vikings but no longer on a seagoing plunder.